TABLE OF CONTENTS

 - Constant Learning- New technology is constantly arising giving you the opportunity to learn and develop your skills to fit current needs.
 This can be very rewarding and even prevent boredom.

-- Payment Options– Customers nowadays love having more options to pay.
+- Online Payment Options– Customers nowadays love having more options to pay.
 Debit cards, credit cards, electronic checks, etc. are all possible with online businesses.
 Credit cards are the most popular ways to pay and are often the mode of payment in the tech support industry.

 With all of these risks and rewards comes business responsibilities.
 This is not a passive industry; all rewards are fought for and won through research and due diligence.
 Failing to follow up on your business may put you at risk for instability and eventually failure.
 Some of these things are easier to insure than others.
 Staying up to date and executing your business plan is all up to how motivated and prepared you are.
-The payment aspect, on the other hand, relies on more than just your determination.
+The payment aspect, on the other hand, relies on more than just your determination and is considered high-risk.